DanielleDaly/portfolio-project-4/README.md

  ### Deleting a Comment

- A logged in user can delete a comment.
-They can only delete comments they have made themselves.
-To delete a comment the user must click on the Delete button on the comment they wish to delete.
-They are prompted with a warning message which asks them "Are you sure you want to delete your comment". below this warning there are 2 buttons displaye - Cancel and Delete.
-If a user clicks cancel they are brought back to the comments section.
-If they click delet their comment isdeleted and removed from the list of displyed comments
+ - A logged in user can delete a comment.
+ - They can only delete comments they have made themselves.
+ - To delete a comment the user must click on the 'Delete' button on the comment they wish to delete.
+ - They are prompted with a warning message which asks them "Are you sure you want to delete your comment?"
+ - Below this warning there are two buttons displayed: 'Cancel' and 'Delete'.
+ - If a user clicks 'Cancel' they are brought back to the comments section.
+ - If they click 'DeletE' their comment is deleted and removed from the list of displyed comments.

  #### Image of Delete Comment Warning